privacy-scaling-explorations/sonobe/README.md

 <br><br>

 > **Warning**: experimental code, do not use in production.<br>
 > The code has not been audited.
 Several optimizations are also pending.
-Our focus so far has been on implementing the Nova + CycleFold proving system and achieving onchain (EVM) verification.
+Our focus so far has been on (1) implementing the Nova + CycleFold proving system and (2) achieving onchain (EVM) verification.
+See the [schemes implemented]() section for more details.

 ## Schemes implemented